Singerjohannes/object_drawing_DNN/README.md

-# The representation of objects across different levels of abstraction in deep convolutional neural networks and human behavior"
+# The representation of objects across different levels of abstraction in deep convolutional neural networks and human behavior

 This repository containes code, data and stimuli for the manuscript "The representation of objects across different levels of abstraction in deep convolutional neural networks and human behavior" submitted to the Journal of Vision.
 With the material contained in this repository all of the results in the manuscript can be reproduced.